 What does eRx look like to the user?

 eRx is integrated as part of your clinical software and so the workflow and user interface design is determined by each Vendor Partner.
 Click on the Vendor pages on this website for further details on how eRx works in your chosen clinical software.

 There are no sign-on fees, no licence costs, and no lock-in contracts for doctors, specialists and pharmacists.
 There are also no transaction costs for doctors.

 The eRx model is based on a pharmacy user-pays system.
 However, dispensing of electronic scripts will be effectively free for all pharmacies as a result of a new pricing policy announced by eRx Script Exchange in May 2010.
-The policy includes two major changes. eRx will lower its transaction fee to match the 15c incentive payment under the Fifth Community Pharmacy Agreement. eRx will also exchange all electronic scripts not currently funded by the incentive scheme at no cost.
+The policy includes two major changes. eRx will lower its transaction fee to match the 15c incentive payment under the Seventh Community Pharmacy Agreement. eRx will also exchange all electronic scripts not currently funded by the incentive scheme at no cost.
 This includes private scripts and pharmacy initiated originals and repeats therefore ensuring that pharmacies are not out of pocket for using e-Scripts.